 The Hope Babette Tang (1983) Histology Facility at the Koch Institute at MIT is available to researchers interested in producing quality frozen, paraffin-embedded, or resin-embedded sections of murine and zebrafish tissues.

 We are happy to meet with any interested individuals to discuss ways in which we can assist ongoing or future projects.
-When ready to request services, please bring a completed requisition to the Facility along with your specimens.
+After submitting your request through iLab, please bring your specimen to the Facility.
+Contact Core staff for iLab registration instructions.

-The following fee schedule is intended to cover the cost of histology supplies and will be in effect as of July 1, 2009:
+The following fee schedule in effect as of July 1, 2014: